 Corporations: For information about Texas corporations, call the Texas Secretary of State's Corporate Information Line (512-463-5555).

 Docket Sheets and Case Files: iDocket.com provides docket sheets for many Texas courts.
-Also check the court web site.
+Also check the court web site; links to online case searches are posted here.
 For additional sources, see the separate "Docket Sheets" entry.

 Legal Encyclopedias and Research Guides: West publishes Texas Jurisprudence, which is available in print, on Westlaw (TXJUR) and on Lexis (TEX;TXJUR).
 For a discussion of Texas legal materials, see Researching Texas Law (William S. Hein & Co.) by Brandon Quarles and Matthew Cordon.